 12 months (full-time)

 21 months (part-time September)

 24 months (part-time January)

 You can apply directly with The University of Law to study one of our online courses.

 On completion of the course you will be awarded with a Master’s degree, but you will also be suitably qualified to progress your studies to become a solicitor or barrister in the UK.
-Our MA Law Online meets the requirements for you to go on to study the LPC or BPC.
+By studying with ULaw you will benefit from our excellent employment and pupillage rates:

 A Master’s qualification is highly attractive to employers in a variety of disciplines, so this can be of great benefit even if you don’t want to pursue a career in law.
 This course is the perfect choice if you want to study online and wish to keep your career options open.

 In addition to the course and learning materials, you’ll also have access to our expert careers support services, who can help you with your training contract and pupillage applications.
 Our pro bono team have over 3,000 pro bono opportunities, which are available to you from as soon as you accept your place, so you can get loads of experience of working on real life cases and get “on-the-job” advice from practising lawyers.